-Longy is a non-residential campus and does not offer on-campus housing or dormitories, however, the Office Student Services is here to help incoming students connect with prospective roommates and apartments.
+Longy is a non-residential campus and does not offer on-campus housing or dormitories.
+However, the Office of Student Services is here to help incoming students connect with prospective roommates and apartments.
 This page provides useful resources that will help guide your housing search.
 Please keep in mind that Longy is not an official roommate or apartment referral service.
 Students are expected to take the initiative in securing their own accomodations.

 The following information is intended to give you a head-start on your move by providing you with basic information about getting settled in the Greater Boston Area.

 Please be aware that while affordable housing is possible to find in the city, there are many scams artists in operation.
 We advise all our students to be wary of extremely low rental prices, especially when considering online listings.
 If you have any questions, please contact Assistant Director of Student Services Chantal Tribble at firstname.lastname@example.org.

 Due to high rental prices in the Greater Boston area, students are encouraged to find a roommate to share the cost of housing and associated expenses.

 Longy can assist you in your search through our Longy Roommate Board.
 This is a private Facebook group populated with incoming, current, and former Longy students looking for roommates and housing.
 Many students already have apartments with rooms they are looking to fill with their peers.
 To join, request access and answer the membership questions.